Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/Altim.png

 A counter-pointer style altitmeter, with thousandths in the counter window and 100 foot increments around the face.
 The altimeter has an absolute range of 80,000 feet.
 The altimeter includes a barometric scale for setting local pressure with the knob on the indicator.
-The indicator also has a three position switch, with two indicated settings- RESET and STBY.
+Works in either electric (normal operation mode) or pneumatic (STBY) mode, switchable via a springloaded three position switch labelled RESET and STBY.

 Vertical Velocity Indicator
 ---------------------------